armadillu/ofxRemoteUI/README.md

 	void exit(){
 		OFX_REMOTEUI_SERVER_CLOSE();		//stop the server
-		OFX_REMOTEUI_SERVER_SAVE_TO_XML();	//save values to XML
+		OFX_REMOTEUI_SERVER_SAVE_TO_XML();	//save current values to XML
 	}

-And use the supplied OSX Client to view and edit them.
+Use the supplied OSX Client to view and edit your shared parameters.

 ## Notes

-Enums need to be consecutive, so that each enum item is +1 the previous one.
+Enums must be consecutive, so that each enum item is +1 the previous one for them to work.

 ## To Do